raigu/ordered-lists-sync/README.md

 # Usage

 `\Raigu\OrderedListsSynchronization\Synchronization` compares source and target lists.
-It detects which elements have been added or removed in source compared to target and calls corresponding callback.
+It detects which elements have been added or removed in source compared to the target and calls corresponding callback.

 The source and target must be of type `Iterator`.